Skip to content

 The angle and position are the primary differences between a regular glute bridge and a Kas glute bridge.
 Kas glute bridge requires an elevated surface such as a bench or box, whereas the standard glute bridge is done on the ground.

-Now that you've read about the Kas Glute Bridge, check out our page about back extensions for glutes!
+Now that you've read about the Kas Glute Bridge, check out our pages about how to do hip thrusts at home and back extensions for glutes!

 Sources: